 - Single-stage.
 This type of snow blower is nimble and uses a high-speed auger that scrapes the snow off your driveway or sidewalk and launches it through the air.
 While it’s served me well, there were many times I could’ve used a two-stage snow blower.
 The bottom of the driveway was often difficult to clean after the snowplow went through and left heavy snow and hard ice chunks.
-This type of snow blower is best served for light to moderate snowfall and for small-to-medium-sized properties.
+This snow blower is best for light to moderate snowfall and small-to-medium-sized properties.
 If you have a gravel driveway, this type of snow blower shouldn’t be used as it’ll scrape off the stones and shoot them in the direction of the chute.
 This could cause property damage or injury.
 Lastly, over time the auger will wear out and need replacing.
 When your snow blower stops throwing snow efficiently, you’ll know it’s time to replace the auger.

 Features and attachments